Djibrilgathoni/Djibrilgathoni.github.io/README.md

 - **LinkedIn:** [linkedin.com/in/djibrilgathoni](https://www.linkedin.com/in/djibrilgathoni/)
 - **Portfolio:** [djibrilgathoni.github.io](https://djibrilgathoni.github.io/)

-I'm excited to bring my technical skills and proactive mindset to an innovative IT or cybersecurity team.
-Feel free to reach out for opportunities in IT support, system administration, networking, or cybersecurity
+I'm excited to bring my technical skills and proactive mindset to an innovative SOC or cybersecurity team.
+Feel free to reach out for opportunities in SOC analysis, incident response, or IT support.